sramteke171/express-intro/README.md

 ![image](https://cloud.githubusercontent.com/assets/6520345/18023096/c368ce26-6ba9-11e6-805a-4562a8853721.png)

 V8, the JavaScript engine that runs Chrome, is a piece of code written in C++.
 It creates a processor to take in JS code and translate it to make actionable assembly code/machine code so that the CPU can “do” what you have asked it to in JavaScript.
-(It’s really interesting to see the whole machine code output for a given line of JS...you can see this with a certain command in terminal).
 Node is a program that has all of the V8 code and more.
 It extends V8; V8 is embedded in NodeJS, and Node adds more functionality and syntax that V8 wouldn’t be able to understand.
-(V8 is created to meet the EcmaScript 6 standard of what JS should be able to do).
+This syntax allows you to write server-side code.
+(V8 is created to meet the EcmaScript 6 - the standard that defines JavaScript).

-- Node.js is a JavaScript infrastructure that operates on the V8 Google Chrome JavaScript runtime, allowing you to write server-side code in JavaScript.
 - Node.js provides the ability to handle requests and issue responses.
 - It is fast.
 - It is fast largely because it is asynchronous, meaning code can run in parallel without "blocking" the call stack (the list of other concurrent commands).

-### NPM and NPM Init
-- NPM stands for Node Package Manager, and is a tool that allows us to easily download community-built Node packages.
-- Initialize new Node project with NPM: `npm init`.
-- Install NPM packages: `npm install --save express`.
-- NPM works with package.json, which is a list of project information and dependencies that can be installed on other computers and servers.

-### What is Node Good For?
 - Node really shines when it comes to heavy input-output type operations.
 - Realtime services like chat applications or conferencing platforms benefit from using Node.
 - APIs are also input/output heavy, and they also tend to work with JavaScript out of the box (think JSON).
 What better platform than Node?
+- Node is designed to accommodate [the module pattern](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#modulepatternjavascript), which means that it allows developers to write useful functionality and then share it with other developers.
+It is easy to pull in useful modules into your project (like express).
+This keeps functionality separate and helps projects feel organized.

+### NPM and NPM Init
+- Node Package Manager, usually called NPM, is a tool that allows us to easily download community-built Node packages.
+  * For example, instead of using a CDN to download bootstrap and make sure your version is up-to-date, you can install it with NPM, which will help you manage the downloads and versions.
+- Initialize new Node project with NPM: `npm init`.
+This will simply create one file, `package.json`.
+- NPM works with `package.json`, a file in your project, which is a list of project information.
+NPM makes sure that packages do not get uploaded or tracked in git (imagine how much unnecessary code you could be pushing and pulling each time).
+To make sure all collaborators are still on the same page, any package listed in `package.json` can easily be downloaded with one command, `npm install`, when somebody clones your project.
+- To install NPM packages *and* save them to `package.json`, use the `--save specification`: `npm install --save express` or `npm install --save bootstrap`.

 ### Express JS
 Express is a cutting-edge, unopinionated, server-side JavaScript framework that runs on a Node.js server.
 It is a very, very popular and trending framework with a bevy of modules you can add to it.